Understanding Mold Illness

 Mycotoxins have the ability to cause a range of adverse health impacts from acute mold poisoning to long-term effects such as mold illness or even cancer.
 Anyone can be susceptible to acute mold poisoning– the effects vary from individual to individual due to the person’s current immune system state along with how significant the exposure is.

 Once a genetically susceptible person experiences a traumatic event that activates this specific gene expression, mold illness begins after being exposed to the interior of a water-damaged building.
-In the 75% of the population that doesn’t have this genetic susceptibility, the mycotoxins are correctly tagged by the immune system, broken down, then detoxed from the blood through the liver.
-However, for those that don’t have the appropriate immune response genes, their immune systems never tag the mycotoxins and therefore can’t create the antibodies requires for the foreign antigen.
+In the 75% of the population that doesn’t have this genetic susceptibility, the mycotoxins are correctly tagged by the immune system, broken down, and then detoxed from the blood through the liver.
+However, for those that don’t have the appropriate immune response genes, their immune systems never tag the mycotoxins and therefore can’t create the antibodies required for the foreign antigen.
 The result is mycotoxins and other water-damage building biotoxins recirculating in the body indefinitely, causing significant damage across all bodily systems.

 Cytokines are a type of protein produced in the body responsible for modulating inflammation.
 In a well-functioning immune system, cytokines are created as a response to invading pathogens and play a role in upregulating the inflammatory response.